PRODUCTIVITY & ENERGY SAVING IN DAYLIT COMMERCIAL BUILDINGS

 A survey through a questionnaire assessing ten environmental factors, including sunshine and view, was used to determine worker satisfaction – 96% of the employees preferred working under natural light as opposed to electric light, with a preference for year round sunshine.

 Though numerous studies show the benefits of day-lighting in terms of energy savings and employer and employee satisfaction vs a vs productivity, improper day-lighting can result in discomfort within a structure.
 Extremely high levels of brightness, excessive glare and high temperatures can paradoxically produce the same results of limited lighting.
 So the question of how to maintain a comfortable balance became imminent, because in many instances, the initial positive perceptions to a day-lit building became negative when the lighting levels and the glare got to be too much to bear.
 Because let’s face it, whatever the benefits of sunlight, it’s too strong an entity to go without any shielding, especially in the summer.
-Even the winter sun – which is lower and in line with windows – can prove too strong an adversary for the best designed buildings.
+Even the winter sun – which is lower and in line with windows – can prove too strong an adversary for the best-designed buildings.
 The coping methods used by some of the buildings like The Iowa Association of Municipal Utilities and The VeriFone building were as follows:

-To alleviate the glare from the east side of the building, semi-opaque fabric was hung six feet away from the windows during the summer months.
+To alleviate the glare from the east side of the building, the semi-opaque fabric was hung six feet away from the windows during the summer months.

 Venetian Window Blinds were also installed inside the east-facing windows to further reduce glare and to aid with multi-media presentations.